 - Events to help you connect to CSU socially and academically

-Sign up to be in B2B (FRCC students) – Your first step in giving FRCC and CSU permission to use your information and share it between the two institutions.
+Sign up to be in B2B (FRCC students ONLY) – Your first step in giving FRCC and CSU permission to use your information and share it between the two institutions.
 Step two is to fill out a release form available at FRCC.

 B2B @ CSU – Information and events exclusively for CSU students who once attended FRCC

-Summer REU information – 10-week paid summertime research positions available in 2019.
-Application open from February 1 – March 1, 2019.
+Summer REU information -10-week paid summertime research positions available in 2020.
+Application open from February 1, 2020.

 CSU costs – Click here to better understand tuition and fees at CSU

-Scholarships – Student Financial Services’ overview, with FAQs and the application to the CSU scholarship pool.
+Scholarships – An overview, with FAQs and instructions for applying to the CSU scholarship pool.
 Annual application deadline: March 1

 If you’re a current or prospective FRCC student, contact Erin Pitts at FRCC to find out more: firstname.lastname@example.org or (970) 204-8636.